Wild Coast Region, Eastern Cape

 The Wild Coast is a section of the coast of the Eastern Cape, a province of South Africa.
 The region stretches from East London in the south to the border of KwaZulu-Natal in the north.
-It is the traditional home of the Mpondo people, and the birthplace of many prominent South Africans, including Nelson Mandela and Thabo Mbeki.
+It is the traditional home of the Xhosa (Gcaleka, Thembu, Mpondo, and Bomvana), and the birthplace of many prominent South Africans, including Nelson Mandela, Winnie Mandela, Zwelonke Sigcawu, Xolilizwe Sigcawu, Oliver Tambo and Thabo Mbeki.

 The Wild Coast is crossed by the N2 National Road.

 History

 The Wild Coast from the Great Kei River to the Mtamvuna River was part of the former homeland of the Transkei during the Apartheid era.

 In 1986, a bombing occurred at Wild Coast Casino in Mbizana Local Municipality.

 Geography

 Many rivers empty into the sea along the Wild Coast.
 In the southernmost parts of the region, where the hills are lower, the rivers tend to be mature and are characterized by wide floodplains.
 But in the rugged north, where young rivers find their path to the sea blocked by massive cliffs, many, like Waterfall Bluff, leap over the rocky crags into the surf below.

 Small sandy bays and long stretches of open beaches are often found near the mouths of large rivers, such as the Kei, Mthatha, Mbashe and Mzimvuba.
 There are also many smaller rivers which, owing to their protected sources in the coastal forests, have much less siltation than the larger rivers, which drain vast tracts of land where poor farming practices are in place.
 Estuaries, bays and headlands are plentiful, whilst rocky shores predominate, be they smooth wave-cut platforms with jagged and un-even surfaces or precipitous cliffs that plunge into the sea.

 About half the coastline comprises indigenous forest and many forest species that were previously unknown to science have been discovered in places such as Umtamvuna and Mkambati.
 About 900 forest and grassland species from the Wild Coast region have been identified as having commercial, traditional or homeopathic value.